6 Interior Design Tips for Your Outdoor Living Room

 Do you enjoy cooking outside?
 Maybe with more than just a grill?
 What about watching TV?
 Or how about having your friends and family gathered around a fire with a glass of wine to end the perfect summer day?

-A stylish and comfortable outdoor space with great design should feel like an extension of your indoor living areas.
+A stylish and comfortable outdoor living space with great design should feel like an extension of your indoor living areas.
 That’s why it’s important to use the same style inside and out.
 Think of it this way: You’re basically adding extra square footage to your home.

 Here are some of our tips for great outdoor living room design: